-Researchers at the the American Journal of Physical Medicine and Rehabilitation recounted a story about a trip to the salon that provoked a pinched nerve in an individual with a preexisting condition. âWhen Michael Werner went to get his hair cut for the first time after his recovery from neck surgery, he never expected to be in pain for days afterward,â said Healthcare News about the report. âWarner suffers from cervical radiculopathy, a disorder that is commonly referred to as a ‘pinched nerve’, which was aggravated from his shampoo in the salon sink.â
+Researchers at the American Journal of Physical Medicine and Rehabilitation recounted a story about a trip to the salon that provoked a pinched nerve in an individual with a preexisting condition. âWhen Michael Werner went to get his hair cut for the first time after his recovery from neck surgery, he never expected to be in pain for days afterward,â said Healthcare News about the report. âWarner suffers from cervical radiculopathy, a disorder that is commonly referred to as a ‘pinched nerve’, which was aggravated from his shampoo in the salon sink.â

 However, a trip to the salon could just as easily affect someone who hasnât previously hurt their neck.
-Experts say that laying directly on the hard surface of the shampoo bowl, and having your head tilted back, especially if itâs also moved from side to side, which it often is during a head massage or application/removal of color at the bowl, can be dangerous.
+Experts say that laying directly on the hard surface of the salon’s shampoo sink and having your head tilted back, especially if itâs also moved from side to side, which it often is during a head massage or application/removal of color at the bowl, can be dangerous.
 Thankfully, neck pain caused (or worsened) by a salon visit is usually treatable.

 âTreatment for a pinched nerve includes physical therapy, which will help to take some of the pressure off of the nerve by building up the surrounding muscles that are in the area,â said Dr. Mark C. Valente, Board-Certified and Fellowship-Trained Orthopedic Spine Surgeon and Founder and Medical Director of DISC Spine Institute, a leader in minimally invasive back procedures. âIn addition, bed rest along with ice may provide relief.
 In cases where the pain has not subsided, minimally invasive procedures can provide relief.â